lucasvianav/calendar/README.md

 # calendar
 ![calendar logo](/github-images/logo.gif)\
 This is a Google Calendar clone I developed in 1 week.
+Because of the limited time, functionality was prioritized over design (which is not great, despite the charismatic word art logo).

 ## Summary
   1. [Stack](#stack)